 To begin with, you may have to feel remorse after you indulge in gossip.
 Words are things; they will surely hunt you, sometimes in different energy forms.
 Don’t be careless with your words or they may rob you of your happiness.

-You have control over how you feel then you can imagine, and clearly over how you act and respond.
+You have more control over how you feel than you can imagine, and clearly over how you act and respond.

 Feel good, and feel happy.
 Act rightly, and be happy.
 With the right response, you can quickly engulf a sad occasion with an atmosphere of bliss.
 Take charge of your feelings, actions, and response, and you will realize that you can be happy all the time.
 Always remember that for every action there is going to likely be a corresponding reaction.

 Listen, if it has already happened, accept it!
 Some things happen independently of what we think, say, or do.
 Embrace everything and move on.